mjec/ios-tip-calculator/README.md

 - There's still a lot about Swift I don't know
 - It took me a surprisingly long time to figure out how to get a Table View to work; it has to be in the right kind of view controller apparently
 - I found refactoring annoyingly difficult, in particular changing the names of things which had been linked from the interface builder
 - I was surpsied that `FloatingPointRoundingRule` vaues can't be natively stored in `UserDefaults`, so I had to do my own ugly serialization
+- It would be good to figure out how autolayout works so that this would be a bit nicer when moving between landscape and portrait
+- I'm definitely not a designer; this could use a lot of work aesthetically

 ## License